 With scores of data generated every second, marketers across industries are hard-pressed for ways to turn information into revenue-driving insights.
 By 2020, studies suggest that an individual will create nearly 1.7 MB of data every second.
 For researchers, however, collating, structuring, and interpreting this data to distill timely actionable insights will only get more time-consuming and capital draining.

 Thankfully, artificial intelligence is emerging as a game-changer in this space.
 By combing through vast data sets at jet speed, AI can not only deliver quality insights but, through constant learning, it can make sound decisions as well.
-Text analytics, machine learning and other avatars of AI are the enablers making this happen.
+Text analytics, machine learning, and other avatars of AI are the enablers making this happen.
 Eager to know how they are augmenting the market research process?
-Here’s a deep-dive into its application areas across industries:
+Here’s a deep-dive into AI-driven market research across industries:

 1. Improving the efficiency of existent workflows